 Please click here to access EP 100.

-Expectations of professional accountants to combat money laundering and terrorism financing are rising.
+Expectations of professional accountants to combat money laundering and terrorist financing are rising.
 Internationally, there are increasing calls for professional accountants to adopt measures that are at least up to the international standards recommended by the Financial Action Task Force (FATF).
-Singapore is a member of the FATF, an inter-governmental body established to set standards and to promote effective implementation of legal, regulatory and operational measures for combating money laundering, terrorism financing and the financing of proliferation of weapons of mass destruction, and other related threats to the integrity of the international financial system.
+Singapore is a member of the FATF, an inter-governmental body established to set standards and to promote effective implementation of legal, regulatory and operational measures for combating money laundering, terrorist financing and the financing of proliferation of weapons of mass destruction, and other related threats to the integrity of the international financial system.
 As a member of the FATF, Singapore is obliged to comply with the "International Standards on Combating Money Laundering and the Financing of Terrorism & Proliferation" issued by the FATF (FATF Recommendations) and is subject to FATF mutual evaluations on the adoption of FATF Recommendations.
 The FATF Recommendations include requirements for accountants.

 In response, ISCA has developed the new EP200.
-This project demonstrates the commitment of ISCA to play its part in helping Singapore as a FATF member to combat money laundering and terrorism financing on a global scale.
+This project demonstrates the commitment of ISCA to play its part in helping Singapore as a FATF member to combat money laundering and terrorist financing on a global scale.